There are mysterious causes why great masterpieces have inspired dozens of conspiracy theories and implausible conjectures.

 The Last Supper is Leonardo Da Vinci's visual interpretation of an event narrated in the four Gospels (the books of the Christian New Testament).

-The night before Christ was betrayed by one of his disciples, the master gathered them together to eat, wash their feet and announce what would happen.
-As they ate and drank, Christ gives the disciples explicit instructions on how to eat and drink in the future, in their memory.
+The night before Christ was betrayed by one of his disciples, the teacher gathered them together to eat together, wash their feet and announce what would happen.
+While they were eating and drinking, Christ gives the disciples explicit instructions on how to eat and drink in the future, in his memory.
 It was there that the first celebration of the Eucharist was born, a ritual that still remains among Christians.

-The Last Supper describes the moments after Christ dropped a bomb, announcing that a disciple would betray him before dawn.
+The Last Supper describes the moments after Christ dropped a bombshell, announcing that a disciple would betray him before dawn.
 The twelve apostles react to the news with varying degrees of shock.

 Leonardo da Vinci had not worked on such a large painting and had no experience in the medium of murals under the fresco technique.
-The painting was done using experimental pigments directly on the dry plaster wall, and unlike frescoes, where the pigments mix with the wet plaster, the work has not stood the test of time well.
+The painting was done using experimental pigments directly onto dry plaster wall, and unlike frescoes, where pigments are mixed with wet plaster, the work has not stood the test of time well.

-Even before the masterpiece was finished, the painting was peeling off the wall and Leonardo had to repair it.
-Over the years it has collapsed, being also vandalized, bombed and restored.
+Even before the masterpiece was finished, the paint was peeling off the wall and Leonardo had to repair it.
+Over the years it has collapsed, been vandalized, bombed and restored.
 Today we are probably seeing very little of the original work.

-If you've read The Da Vinci Code by Dan Brown, you know that this mural by Leonardo da Vinci from the late 15th century has been the subject of much speculation.
+If you've read Dan Brown's The Da Vinci Code, you know that this late 15th-century mural by Leonardo da Vinci has been the subject of much speculation.

 Brown proposed that the disciple to the right of Jesus is actually Mary Magdalene disguised as John the Apostle.
-It also suggests that the "V" shape that forms between Jesus and "John" represents a female womb, implying that Jesus and Mary Magdalene had a child together.
+It also suggests that the "V" shape formed between Jesus and "John" represents a female womb, implying that Jesus and Mary Magdalene had a child together.